- Usage:

 MAXAGE milliseconds

 : Filters the list to include only clients whose connection age (time since the client was created) is greater than or equal to the specified number of milliseconds.Note: This is actually a minimum age, not a maximum age.
-This filter was first added to CLIENT KILL, where the intention was to keep clients of a maximum age and kill the ones than the max age.
+This filter was first added to CLIENT KILL, where the intention was to keep clients of a maximum age and kill the ones newer than the max age.

 : a unique 64-bit client IDaddr